Black Friday 2018 smart home deals: Bargains on Echo Dot, Google Home Hub, Facebook Portal, Apple HomePod and more

 Sure enough, here you are!
 And, presuming it's deals on smart home gadgets that you're after, you've come to the right place.
 They've been some of the hottest Black Friday sellers in recent years, especially now that big names like Amazon and Google are essentially all-in on the connected home.
 Expect more of the same in 2018, with lots of deals on Alexa and Google Assistant gadgets, smart thermostats from names like Nest and Ecobee, connected lighting kits, video doorbells, app-enabled robot vacuums... you name it.

 To that end, here's a running list of all the upcoming deals we've spotted thus far.
-We've gotten a good look at the smart home deals we should expect to see from Amazon and Target, but we're sure to see savings at outlets such as Walmart, Best Buy, Home Depot, and more in the coming days, too.
+We've kicked things off with deals from Amazon and Target, then Best Buy, Walmart and Lowe's followed suit.
+More retailers are sure to follow in the coming days, along with online deals direct from the manufacturers themselves.
 As soon as we see anything, we'll update this page, so keep it bookmarked.

-And remember the usual caveats: Most of the deals won't actually be live until Black Friday, Nov.
-23, and CNET may get a share of revenue from the sale of the products featured on this page.
+And remember the usual caveats: Many of the deals won't actually be live until Black Friday, Nov.
+23 (though some, most notably from Best Buy, are already live online).
+Also, CNET may get a share of revenue from the sale of the products featured on this page.
 Got it?
 Good.
 Now let's get to the deals.

 Save $30